 Reporting

 Any person may report sexual harassment.
-This report may be made in person, by mail, by telephone, or by electronic mail, or by any other means that results in the Title IX Ccoordinator receiving the person’s verbal or written report.
+This report may be made in person, by mail, by telephone, or by electronic mail, or by any other means that results in the Title IX coordinator receiving the person’s verbal or written report.
 The report can be made at any time.

-The superintendent is designated as the Title IX Ccoordinator and can be contacted at (503) 728-0587.
-The Title IX Ccoordinator will coordinate the district’s efforts to comply with its responsibilities related to this policy.
-The district prominently will display the contact information for the Title IX Ccoordinator on the district website and in each handbook.{}.
+The superintendent is designated as the Title IX coordinator and can be contacted at (503) 728-0587.
+The Title IX coordinator will coordinate the district’s efforts to comply with its responsibilities related to this policy.
+The district prominently will display the contact information for the Title IX coordinator on the district website and in each handbook.{}

 Response

 The district will promptly respond to information, allegations or reports of sexual harassment when there is actual knowledge of such harassment, even if a formal complaint has not been filed.
 The district shall treat complainants and respondents equitably by providing supportive measures to the complainant and by following a grievance procedure prior to imposing any disciplinary sanctions or other actions that are not supportive measures against a respondent.
-The Title IX Ccoordinator is responsible for coordinating the effective implementation of supportive measures.
+The Title IX coordinator is responsible for coordinating the effective implementation of supportive measures.

-The Title IX Ccoordinator must promptly contact the complainant to discuss the availability of supportive measures, consider the complainant’s wishes, with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
+The Title IX coordinator must promptly contact the complainant to discuss the availability of supportive measures, consider the complainant’s wishes, with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.

 If after an individualized safety and risk analysis, it is determined that there is an immediate threat to the physical health or safety of any person, an emergency removal of the respondent can take place.
 The district must provide the respondent with notice and an opportunity to challenge the decision immediately following the removal.
 A non-student employee may also be placed on non-disciplinary administrative leave pending the grievance process.